Bible Network Crypto DeFi Onchain RWA AI Agent Stablecoin Chain SAFU CryptoTax DeFAI AGI Claude Me Claude Skill Claude Design Claude Cowork

 02 · What is the mechanism?

-What do "block" and "chain" each mean, and why design it this way?
+What do "Block" and "chain" each mean, and why design it this way?
 A "block" is a data package bundling transactions over a period; the "chain" is the time-ordered sequence of those blocks.
 The key is how they link: each new block records the previous block's "hash" (a unique digital fingerprint).
 It's like every ledger page bearing the seal of the page before, interlocked.
 The purpose is to make tampering extremely hard — alter any middle block and its fingerprint changes, so every following block's recorded "previous fingerprint" no longer matches, exposing it instantly.

 03 · How does it affect me?